 Everyone struggles with feelings of loneliness and the despair of being alone.
 There is the cosmic loneliness of being on a sphere spinning through space at the speed of six hundred miles per second.
 We have troubling thoughts about our significance when we compare ourselves to the indescribable vastness of the universe.

-There is an old adage spoken to friends and loved ones alike in the throes of broken relationships that no person alive can cure your loneliness.
-In fact, good counsel tells them, you are not ready for another committed relationship until you can “learn to be alone without being lonely.”
+There is an adage spoken to friends and loved ones alike in the throes of broken relationships that no person alive can cure your loneliness.
+Competent counsel tells them you are not ready for another committed relationship until you can “learn to be alone without being lonely.”
 Easier said than done is the awareness and strength to overcome our feelings of loneliness and heartbreak in life.

 One of the underlying ways of overcoming loneliness is having the awareness and hope, you and I are never alone.
 The promise of “Immanuel” God with us is paramount in offering comfort and hope for overcoming our feelings of being alone.
-The Apostle John writes that Jesus of Nazareth was God in human flesh and wants to share with us that He saw him with his own eyes and touched him with his own hands and you and I today can trust in His resurrection power and love for us.
+The Apostle John writes that Jesus of Nazareth was God in human flesh and shares that He saw him with his own eyes and touched him with his hands, and you and I can sense His touch and presence too.

 “And He said, “My presence shall go with you, and I will give you rest.”
 Exodus 33:14

 “We proclaim to you the one who existed from the beginning, whom we have heard and seen.
 We saw him with our own eyes and touched him with our own hands.
 He is the Word of life.”
 1 John 1:1